data301-2021-winter1/project-group40-project/README.md

 - Do teams that do well in offense also do well in defense?
 - Which teams receive highest expectation?
 - Does the expectation ranking match the team's Win Above Replacement score?
-- What the situation of players' positive and negative is.
-- Which player is more stable in performance.
-- Which players show stable performance in both regular seasons and playoff.
-- which players are the most valuable player on the court.
-- what factor can help the team perform well.
-- Which player can mostly impact the game.

--What kind of defensive ability can be defined as an elite defender?
+- What kind of defensive ability can be defined as an elite defender?
--Which team has the most powerful overall average defensive ability -Which team has the most competitive ability in the league?
+- Which team has the most powerful overall average defensive ability？
+- Which team has the most competitive ability in the league?

 ## Describe your dataset in about 150-200 words